Drita D'Avanzo: Legal issues

-D'Avanzo and her husband Lee D'Avanzo, who federal prosecutors allege is the leader of the Bonanno and Colombo crime family farm team, were arrested on December 19, 2019; they were charged with criminal drug and multiple firearms possession after a search warrant was executed on their home.
+D'Avanzo and her husband Lee D'Avanzo, who federal prosecutors allege is a member of the Colombo crime family, were arrested on December 19, 2019; they were charged with criminal drug and multiple firearms possession after a search warrant was executed on their home.
 The firearms were a .38-caliber revolver and a 9 mm, both loaded with hollow-point bullets.
 On February 21, 2020, the charges against her were dropped, while Lee pleaded not guilty to gun possession charges.
-On March 20, 2020, Lee pleaded guilty to the charge.
-On August 7th, 2020, D'Avanzo was sentenced to 64 months (5-1/3 years) in prison for the offenses.
+On March 20, 2020, Lee pleaded guilty to the charge and on August 7, 2020, he was sentenced to 64 months in prison.
 In sentencing him, the judge cited his extensive criminal history, which entails six convictions.
-He is currently incarcerated at FCI McKean, a medium security Federal prison located in Lewis Run, Pennsylvania.
-As of May 2021, he is 52 years old.
-His scheduled release date is July 14, 2024.
+He was incarcerated at FCI McKean, a medium security Federal prison located in Lewis Run, Pennsylvania.
+He was released on July 14, 2023.

 Personal life

-Drita and Lee D’Avanzo have two daughters, born in 2001 and 2007.
-On March 25, 2024, Drita announced that she secretly separated from her husband for a couple years as he had been arrested in 2020.
+Drita has two daughters with Lee D’Avanzo: Aleeya (born 2001) and Gizelle (born 2007).
+On March 25, 2024, Drita announced that she had been secretly separated from her husband for a couple years as he had been arrested in 2020.

 She is cousins with Bad Girls Club star, Florina Kaja.